kaapana/kaapana/docs/source/user_guide/workflows.rst

 NIfTI data
 ''''''''''

-In order to import NIfTI data it will be converted to dicom.
-The :code:`convert-niftis-to-dicoms-and-upload-to-pacs` workflow expectes the nifit data to be structured as described in this section.
-Additionally you can to provide matadata for the images and (if any) about the segmentations.
+NIfTI data will be converted to DICOM data before it is imported in the internal PACS.
+The :code:`convert-niftis-to-dicoms-and-upload-to-pacs` workflow expects the nifit data to be structured in one of the following formats.
+The first one will be called the :code:`basic` format and the second one is the :code:`nnunet v2` data format.
+The :code:`basic` format assumes that you put all your images with a unique identifier into a folder, along with the :code:`meta_data.json` and (if necessary) the :code:`seg_info.json`.

+The :code:`basic` format allows you to provide matadata for the images and (if any) for the segmentations.
-This information is provided within two json files:
+This additional information is provided within two json files:

 .. code-block::

     meta-data.json
     seg-info.json

-For the format of the uploaded files we support a general format, which we will call the :code:`basic` format and the :code:`nnunet v2` data format.
-The :code:`basic` format assumes that you put all your cases with a unique identifier into a folder, along with the :code:`meta_data.json` and (if necessary) the :code:`seg_info.json`.

 Example: Images without SEG: